Statista reports that Google Play Store alone currently lists more than 2100 000 apps.

 This is important because an app aimed at the 30-50 year old demographic for instance, requires a far different approach to an app that is targeted exclusively at millennials.

-Leanplum demonstrates the most important elements for ASO.
+Leanplum demonstrates the most important elements for app store optimization.

-In fact, App Store Optimization (ASO) has an even greater impact than SEO on Google search results.
+In fact, App Store Optimization (ASO) has an even greater impact than Search Engine Optimization (SEO) on Google search results.

-ASO is what increases the visibility of your app in the marketplace where all your competitors also sit.
-The higher your page is ranked, the more your app will be found by users who are looking for the solutions it provides.
-It’s the best way to get more app downloads.
+ASO is what increases your app ranking in the marketplace where all your competitors also sit.
+The higher your page is on the app store rankings, the more your app will be found by new and existing users who are looking for the solutions it provides.

 Here is a detailed guide on App Store Optimization.